aws/aws-cdk-rfcs/text/0031-integ-testing.md

 * `assertAws`: execute AWS service APIs and assert the response.
 * `invokeLambda`: invoke an AWS lambda function and assert the response.
-* `curlApi`: Execute the 'curl' command on an API endpoint.
+* `httpRequest`: Execute an HTTP request against an API endpoint and assert the response.
   Used typically to test API Gateway resources.

 By default, these assertions will check that the underlying call succeeds.
 That behavior can be extended to also include verification of the response.